apostrophecms/docs/docs/reference/modules/attachment.md

 ### `addFileGroups`

-This option should be passed to the `@apostrophecms/attachment` moduleand it takes an array of objects.
-Unlike the `fileGroups` option, this option is used to add to, not replace, the existing default extension groups.
+This option should be passed to the `@apostrophecms/attachment` module and it takes an array of objects.
+This option allows you to specify new `fileGroups` containing allowed extensions for use in the `attachment` schema field.
+Passing this option an object with the same `name` property as an existing file group will merge the `extensions` and `extensionMaps` with the existing group.

 A new extension can be added to the existing groups, either `office` or `image` by setting the object `name` property to the same value as the group you want to add the extension into.